Alex779950/SQL/README.md

-# SQL
-Successful task solving
+Here is a PostgreSQL schema and a successful task solving